 Your own.
 Your family's.
 And other people's.

-You essentially become an event planner/social director/professional shopper/caterer/customer support person all wrapped up into one.
-It’s a lot to ask of one person, honestly.
+You become an event planner/social director/professional shopper/caterer/customer support person all wrapped up into one.
+It's a lot to ask of one person, honestly.
 Your people expect you to, even without realizing it, manage the food, the gifts, and the atmosphere.
-To ensure that everyone is festive and happy, and the holidays are everything everyone hoped it would be.
+To ensure that everyone is festive and happy and the holidays are everything everyone hoped they would be.

 The holidays aren't meant to combat all the problems of the rest of the year.
 It's not your job to try and make them.

 If you are the parent of a transgender child, the holidays add an additional layer of stress and worry.

 In addition to managing the expectations of your own family, you might find yourself trying to figure out how to manage the expectations of people who haven't seen your child since they came out.
 This involves a lot of conversations that need to happen ahead of time to determine how you and your family will navigate familiar holiday situations that suddenly appear very complicated.

 - Sending holiday cards.
 If your child has not socially transitioned, the holiday card might not be how you want to inform family and friends.
 If you usually add everyone's name, consider using only your last name, i.e., Merry Christmas from the Jones Family.
 You may send a holiday photo every year, and your child's appearance has drastically changed since last year.
 Consider skipping the picture altogether.
 Or, you may want to use the card to announce for you.
 If so, be prepared for a lot of questioning emails/phone calls/texts.
 This is a case where you will have to manage your expectations and prepare for what comes next.